deephaven/barrage/docs/rpc-interface.md

   /// if the msg_payload is empty.
   None = 0,

-  /// for session management
-  NewSessionRequest = 1,
+  /// for session management (not-yet-used) NewSessionRequest = 1,
   RefreshSessionRequest = 2,
   SessionInfoResponse = 3,

-  /// for subscription parsing/management (aka DoGet, DoPush, DoExchange) BarrageSerializationOptions = 4,
+  /// for subscription parsing/management (aka DoPut, DoExchange) BarrageSerializationOptions = 4,
   BarrageSubscriptionRequest = 5,
   BarrageUpdateMetadata = 6,
+  DoGetRequest = 7,

   // enum values greater than 127 are reserved for custom client use }